lukeswitz/Wardriver/README.md

 ## Flashing your Wardriver

 *This guide will help flash the firmware to your device.
-Open an issue if youre having trouble*
+Open an issue if you have trouble*

 ## Prerequisites
 - ESP8266 or ESP32